-The first is a book of my childhood, one of those first serious books that children read, one of those of the old times: it’s Heidi by Johanna Spyri.
-I still have here before my eyes the vivid images evoked in the chapter where Heidi arrives to his grandfather’s mountain cabin in the Swiss Alps, the precise words describing her first frugal dinner made of rustic bread, cheese and warm daily fresh milk.
-I still feel on my tongue the genuine taste of the cheese, of the buttery milk and crispy bread.
+The first is a book of my childhood, one of those first proper books that children read, one of those of the old times: it’s Heidi by Johanna Spyri.
+I still have here before my eyes the vivid images evoked in the chapter where Heidi arrives to his grandfather’s mountain cabin in the Swiss Alps, the precise words describing her first frugal dinner made of rustic bread, cheese and warm fresh milk.
+I still feel on my tongue the genuine taste of the cheese, of the buttery milk and crisp bread.

-The second book dates back to my teenage years, two short lines in the book Voices written by Dacia Maraini, a writer who had already inflamed my imagination in the Silent Duchess and Bagheria, bringing me into a baroque world of Mediterranean flavours.
+The second book dates back to my teenage years, two short lines in the book Voices written by Dacia Maraini, a writer who had already inflamed my imagination with the Silent Duchess and Bagheria, bringing me into a baroque world of Mediterranean flavours.

 This is an every day dish, one of those essential preparations that remind you how good simple things are.

-- 100 g of plain flour
+- 100 g all purpose flour, or 00 flour

-- 100 g of semolina flour
+- 100 g semolina flour

-- 1 teaspoon of extra virgin olive oil
+- 1 teaspoon extra virgin olive oil

-- 1 pinch of salt
+- 1 pinch salt

-- 2 free range eggs
+- 2 eggs

-- 50 g of butter
+- 50 g butter

-- juice and zest of 1 organic lemon
+- 1 organic lemon, juice and zest

-- 3 tablespoons of grated Parmesan cheese
+- 3 tablespoons Parmigiano Reggiano, grated

 - ground black pepper

-- Fresh thyme
+- fresh thyme

 - Let the pasta sheets dry on a wooden surface dusted with semolina flour for about 20 minutes, then cut them into thin noodles.
-Arrange them well apart on the wooden surface or on a large tray to make them dry.
+Arrange them well apart on the wooden surface or on a large tray to dry.